Dressed to Kill (1980 film): Censorship

+Themes

+Scott Tobias noticed that "there are doubles everywhere in the film: two women, two gloves, two shower scenes, two blondes following Liz around, split-screens and split diopter shots.
+And there's no duality that matters more than Dr Elliott and Bobbi, one a clinical therapist who bottles his impulses, the other who springs into action whenever the doctor feels aroused."
+Pauline Kael pointed out the screen-within-the-screen scene "when the image is divided between Dr. Elliott at his place and Liz at hers; for her, Phil Donahue on the TV is just a background noise, while the doctor, watching the same show, is giving it close attention."
+J. Hoberman further pointed out how the film is "framed by two reveries imagined in the same bed — one a lascivious daydream, the other a scary nightmare."

 Release

 Box office

 Dressed to Kill premiered in Los Angeles and New York City on July 25, 1980.
 The film grossed $3,416,000 in its opening weekend from 591 theatres and improved its gross the following weekend with $3,640,000 from 596 theatres.
-It grossed a total of $31.9 million at the U.S. box office, and was the 21st highest-grossing film of the year.
+It grossed a total of $31.9 million at the U.S. box office against a production budget of $6.5 million, and was the 21st highest-grossing film of the year.
+The film earned theatrical rentals of $15 million in the United States and Canada.

 Home media

 As of 2023, the film is owned by Amazon MGM Studios via Metro-Goldwyn-Mayer label (successor to Orion Pictures, who bought Filmways and American International Pictures in 1982).
 The film saw a 1984 VHS release by Warner Home Video, and later another VHS release by Goodtimes under licence from Orion.
 In 2001, MGM released the film in a special edition DVD.
 In September 2011, MGM released both R-rated and unrated versions on DVD and Blu-ray.

 The Criterion Collection released separate deluxe Blu-ray and DVD editions of the film on September 8, 2015.
 On October 25, 2022, Kino Lorber issued the film for the first time in 4K UHD Blu-ray format.